tkem/openlap/README.rst

 Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.

+Open Lap is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.
+Use at your own risk.

 Thanks to Stephan Heß (a.k.a. slotbaer_) for doing all the hard work.